borntofrappe/game-development/Games/Asteroids/README.md

 - "main.lua" works as the entry point for the application

-- the "src" folder contains any additional `.lua` file developing the game. "main.lua" requires every single component by including "Dependencies.lua" at the top of the document.
+- the "src" folder contains any additional `.lua` file developing the game. "main.lua" requires every single component by including "Dependencies.lua" at the top of the script.
 Itself, "Dependencies.lua" is used to require every other asset

-- the "res" folder provides audio files and the font used throughout the application.
+- the "res" folder provides the resources (font, audio files) used in the game.
 The font is [Audiowide](https://fonts.google.com/specimen/Audiowide), while the audio files are created with Bfxr.

 The "graphics" folder also describes a spritesheet I designed with GIMP.
 Ultimately, I decided not to use the raster image, and rely on the shapes provided by Love2D instead.